 He launched the firm with a mission—to provide superior strategic and communications advice and advertising for Democratic candidates and causes, and to do so with a sense of purpose and passion for ideals that underlie Democratic campaigns.

-His expertise as a journalist proved invaluable and he assembled a team of experts to advise candidates on news coverage, fighting campaigns in the papers and on the evening news as a prelude to masterful campaign advertising.
-John Kupper left a press secretary post on Capitol Hill to join Axelrod in this new venture, and for the past 20 years Kupper has been widely recognized as one of the nation’s experts in crafting and delivering campaign messages.
+Axelrod’s expertise as a journalist proved invaluable and he assembled a team of experts to advise candidates on news coverage, fighting campaigns in the papers and on the evening news as a prelude to masterful campaign advertising.

 Axelrod’s vision of a unique approach to political consulting was put to work in dozens of races throughout the country.
 And as the firm stacked up win after win, the political world began to take notice.
 Axelrod was dubbed the most successful political consultant “between the coasts.”